Grammis

 The Grammis (sometimes referred to as the Swedish Grammy Awards) are music awards presented annually to musicians and songwriters in Sweden.
 The oldest Swedish music awards were instituted as a local equivalent of the Grammy Awards given in the United States.
 The awards ceremony is generally held each year in February in Stockholm.
 The awards were established in 1969 and awarded until 1972 when they were canceled, then revived in 1987.

 There are around 20 different award-categories, which have changed over the years.
 Swedish artists and foreign artists who live in Sweden are eligible, as are artists in other countries if their music is produced in Sweden and targets a Swedish audience.

 The awards are presented by IFPI Sverige, along with the newspaper Expressen.
+The awards recognize achievements in Sweden's music industry across the different award categories.